-B. Auxiliary Connection
+B. Auxiliary Connections

-The auxiliary connection is provided to improve efficiency via recirculation.
-This connection must be installed in accordance with all local and national codes or any applicable standard that prevails.
-Auxiliary connection is 1" on all models.
+The auxiliary connections are additional connections for a recirculation connection, air handlers, plate exchangers, or other devices that supply hot water.
+These connections must be installed in accordance with all local and national codes or any applicable standard that prevails.
+Auxiliary connections are 1" on all models.
 Never use dielectric unions or galvanized steel fittings.
 Use only copper or brass fittings.
 Sealant must be used on all connections.
+The top port is the outlet and the bottom port is the inlet.